mrnguyener21/Udemy-Complete-SQL-Bootcamp-2020/section_2_sql_statement_fundamentals.md

 select count(*) from payment where extract(dow from payment_date) = 1 -->

 ASSESSMENT 2
---How can you retrieve all the information from the cd.facilities table? select * from cd.facilities
+-- How can you retrieve all the info from the cd.facilities table?

--- You want to print out a list of all of the facilities and their cost to members.
+--You want to print out a list of all of the facilities and their cost to members.
--- How would you retrieve a list of only facility names and costs? select name, membercost from cd.facilities
+--How would you retrieve a list of only names and cost?

---How can you produce a list of facilities that charge a fee to members? select * from cd.facilities where membercost > 0
+--How can you produce a list of facilities that charge a fee to members?

---How can you produce a list of facilities that charge a fee to members and that fee is less than 1/50th of the monthly maintenance cost?
+--How can you produce a list of facilities that charge a fee to members, and that fee is less  than 1/50th of the  monthly maintenance cost?
--- Return the facid, facility name, member cost, monthly maintenance of the facilities in question. select facid, name, membercost, monthlymaintenance from cd.facilities where membercost > 0 and membercost < monthlymaintenance/50
+-- Return the facid, facility name, member cost and monthly maintenence of the facilities in question.

---How can you producee a list of all facilities with the word 'Tennis' in their name? select * from cd.facilities where name like '%Tennis%'
+--How can you produce a list of all facilities with the word 'Tennis' in their name?

+--How can you retrieve the details of facilities with ID 1 and 5?
+--Try to do it without using the OR operator.

+--How can you produce a list of members who joined after the start of september 2012?
+--Return the memid, surname, firstname, and joindate of the members in question?

+--How can you produce an ordered list of  the first 10 surnames in the memebrs table?
+--The table must not contain duplicates.

+--You'd like to get the sign up date of your last member.
+How can you retrieve this information?

+--Produce a count of the number of facilities thatt have a cost ot guests of 10 or more.

+--Produce a list of the total number of slots booked pper facility in the month of september 2012.
+--Produce an output table consisting of facility id and slots, sorted by the number of slots.

+--Produce a list of facilities with more than 1000 slots booked.
+--Produce an output table consisting of facility id and total slots, sorted by facility id.

+--How can you produce a list of the start times for bookings for tennis courts, for the date '2012-09-21'?
+--Return a list of start time aand facility name pairings, ordered by the time?

+--How can you produce a list of the start times for bookings by members named 'David Farrell'?